ryndvs96/purdue-c-markov/README.md

 A simple Markov Generator based on the [Purdue Confession](https://www.facebook.com/PurdueC/) facebook page.

 The first part was mining the data via the [Facebook Graph API](https://developers.facebook.com/docs/graph-api/reference/v2.9/page/).
 You can use the [explorer](https://developers.facebook.com/tools/explorer/) to test out the API if you wish.
-You can also use it to find the page id and generate an API key.
+You can also use it to find the page id and generate a v2.9 API key.

 Next step is to create a `config.json` file in the root directory and add in your page id and API key: